LucHermitte/lh-vim-lib/doc/design_notes.md

 This is an edited copy of an answer I wrote on [vi.SE](https://vi.stackexchange.com/questions/12666/including-utility-libraries-in-a-vim-plugin).

-As you likely have noted my plugins have dependencies and lh-vim-lib is the central one they all depend upon.
+As you likely have noticed my plugins have dependencies, and lh-vim-lib is the central one they all depend upon.

 When we want to reuse a function between unrelated plugins, we have a few